Participatory AI: A Scandinavian Approach to Human-Centered AI: Case Studies

 \subsubsection{Lessons Learned}

-Looking at creative work through a participatory lens reveals important lessons.
-Rather than seeing GenAI as a neutral toolset, it is more accurate to also view it as a structural force.
-It actively reshapes workflows, markets, and what it means to be a professional.
-In this light, we begin to see where interventions are needed.

-Involving practitioners directly in processes of specialization, data curation, and interface design is valuable, since it helps preserve agency and stylistic diversity.
-Participatory governance emerges as a critical dimension: when creators, unions, and professional associations have a seat at the table, questions of attribution, ownership, and drift become visible and negotiable rather than being settled unilaterally by platforms.
+Viewing creative work through a participatory AI lens highlights how generative systems intervene not only in workflows but in the normative foundations of creative practice.
+Across interviews and prototype evaluations, creators consistently framed generative AI as a force that reorganizes where judgment, authorship, and responsibility are located.
+These shifts are understood less as technical changes than as transformations in professional identity and collective standards.

+A central lesson is that participation must extend into processes of specialization and boundary-setting.
+When creators were involved in articulating which aspects of their work could be delegated to AI and which should remain under human control, AI shifted from being perceived as an external imposition to a negotiable instrument.
+The prototype evaluations made this concrete: designers drew clear lines between phases where AI exploration was productive and phases where it was unwelcome, and these lines emerged through participatory use rather than prior specification.

+A second lesson is that augmentation is a contested achievement rather than an inherent property.
+Augmentation was welcomed when AI supported exploration or variation, but resisted when it compressed interpretive judgment or obscured authorship.
+Designing for human augmentation therefore requires participatory negotiation of pace, visibility, and control, not only interface design.

+At a collective level, the case underscores the importance of \textbf{participatory governance}.
+Participants emphasized the limits of individual action: professional associations, unions, and informal creative communities were identified as necessary mediators for sustaining participatory influence beyond isolated projects.
+Without such collective structures, participatory gains remain fragile and dependent on the goodwill of platform providers.

-Despite these insights, some notable weaknesses and missed opportunities remain.
-There is a lack of longitudinal studies to reveal how these PD efforts actually affect key creative aspects such as portfolios, recognition, and economic outcomes over the long haul.
-We must also acknowledge that participation is uneven.
-Freelancers, smaller studios, and marginalized groups are often underrepresented, which risks skewing the results to favor those who are already well-resourced.
-Even when a participatory mechanism is well-designed, the infrastructure can be fragile, for instance when provenance and credit signals get lost as work moves through different tools.
+Despite these insights, notable limitations remain.
+Longitudinal studies are needed to reveal how participatory efforts actually affect creative portfolios, recognition, and economic outcomes over time.
+Participation itself is uneven: freelancers, smaller studios, and marginalized groups are often underrepresented, risking results that favor those already well-resourced.
+And even when participatory mechanisms are well-designed, infrastructure can be fragile, such as when provenance and credit signals get lost as work moves through different tools and platforms.